jobrouter/typo3-data/Documentation/developer.rst

 #.
 Go to the :guilabel:`Admin Tools` > :guilabel:`Maintenance` module, click on
    the :guilabel:`Analyse database` button and create the table.

 #.
-Add a table link in the :ref:`backend module <module-create-table-link-own>`.
+Add a table link in the :ref:`backend module <module-create-table-link-custom>`.

-This is the minimal setup to synchronise a JobData table into an own TYPO3 table.
+This is the minimal setup to synchronise a JobData table into an custom TYPO3 table.
 How you will use the table depends on your use case.